ejyang06/syllabus/lectures/lec3.md

         -- does this allow overing (yes)
         -- does this allow overlap?
-        -- if allow overlap, type needs to be multi-valued (a table)
+        -- if allow overlap, type needs to be multi-valued (a table) -- or encode every possible combination of types (painful)

         CREATE TABLE User(